linus04-bit/CMTProject/README.md

 ### Utilized python libraries:
 The libraries used in this project can be found in the "*requirements.txt*" file.
-This file was created using the follwing command:
+This file was created using the following command:

 ```
 pip freeze > requirements.txt